SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-capture.md

 - Remove articles (a, an, the)

 **Examples:**
-- "How to Configure SSL Certificates" → `ssl-certificates-config`
+- "How to Configure SSL Certificates" â†’ `ssl-certificates-config`
-- "Discussion about Q1 budget priorities" → `q1-budget-priorities`
+- "Discussion about Q1 budget priorities" â†’ `q1-budget-priorities`

 ---